 Can The Body Be Viewed Without Embalming?

-In accordance to Washington State law a family can only view a deceased family member without embalming for identification purposes only and for the period of no more than one hour.
+In accordance to Washington State law a family can view a deceased family member without embalming for a period of 24 hours.
+Generally in these circumstances, viewing of the body is a private family arrangement.
 A deceased body can also be viewed without embalming if religious customs are a factor.
-Any unembalmed body viewed in relation to religious customs can only do so for no more than one 24 hour period.
+A non-embalmed body viewed in relation to religious customs can only do so for no more than one 24 hour period.

 Is Cremation Accepted By All Religions?